NCAR/openiotwx/docs/getting-started/software.md

 # Software

-First, download Arduino 1.8.18 (LINK,LINK,LINK).
+First, download Arduino 1.8.18.
 This is an old release but in order to use the correct data format, SPIFFS, you must use Arduino 1.8.
 If this is changed in Arduino IDE, IoTWX will adapt accordingly.